switch2osm/switch2osm/why-switch.md

 # It’s easier than you think

 There’s no limit to what you can do with OpenStreetMap.
 Yet it needn’t take long to get started.
-You can switch to OSM in under an hour using tools like the easy [Leaflet](http://leafletjs.com/) and MapQuest Open’s [free tiles](http://developer.mapquest.com/web/products/open/map).
+You can switch to OSM in under an hour using tools like the easy [Leaflet](http://leafletjs.com/) and a provider of [free tiles](https://switch2osm.org/providers/).
 Read the rest of this site to get started with the possibilities.